Sarah Beranbaum, B.A.

-Sarah is a fourth year undergraduate student studying psychology and dance at The New School.
+Sarah is a first-year M.A. student of general psychology at The New School for Social Research.
 She is interested in mind to body and body to mind processing in people with trauma exposure.
 Sarah teaches trauma sensitive yoga to female survivors of domestic and sexual assault, where she combines her knowledge of physiology from her dance and yoga background with her study of psychology and trauma.
 In addition to working with adults, Sarah teaches developmental movement to infants 3 weeks to 3 years old.
 Sarah brings a deep interest in innate movement patterns and spinal development to her study of the psychophysiology of trauma.

 Lauren Krulis, B.A.

 Lauren is a second-year M.A. student of Psychology at The New School for Social Research.
 Prior to commencing the Master's program she worked as a physical therapist for 7 years and treated a number of clients with chronic pain.
 It was here she came to realize that, in many instances, her patients’ suffering was deeper than the physical symptoms they presented with.
 Lauren’s primary area of research is in sensorimotor psychotherapy and self-regulation.
 More specifically, she is interested in how trauma can influence perceptual changes, body experiences and arousal levels.
 She is also interested in exploring how different states of arousal can induce dissociation.
 She has been influenced by the work of Pat Ogden.